 Hematology is a subspecialty of internal medicine and hematologists have typically earned a doctor of medicine (MD), a doctor of osteopathic medicine (DO), or a degree to become a physician assistant (PA) or a nurse practitioner (NP).

-The specialized training to work as a hematologist is obtained primarily through residencies or fellowships, although there are some specialized hematology-oncology programs as well.
-There are also programs that focus on pediatric hematology for those interested in working with children and teens.
+The specialized training to work as a hematologist is obtained primarily through residencies or fellowships, although there are some specialized hematology-oncology programs.
+Some programs focus on pediatric hematology for those interested in working with children and teens.

 Admissions Requirements for Hematologist Programs